Changes to the way you pay or reclaim VAT if the UK leaves EU-wide VAT IT systems.

 If you need to make sure a business is VAT registered as part of your due diligence checks, you:

-- will be able to check UK-only VAT registration numbers on GOV.UK - this will be available from 30 March
+- will be able to check UK-only VAT numbers on GOV.UK - this will be available after Brexit

-- can continue to use the EU’s VAT number validation service to check the validity of EU VAT registration numbers
+- can continue to use the EU’s VAT number validation service to check if a EU VAT number is valid

 Using the UK’s VAT Mini One Stop Shop

-To allow you to do this, you will be automatically deregistered from the UK MOSS system with effect from 1 April 2019.
+To allow you to do this, you will be automatically deregistered from the UK MOSS system.
 You will still be able to access the system after you have been deregistered to:

-- amend your quarter 1 2019 return and update your registration details until 15 May 2019
+- amend your final UK MOSS return and update your registration details until 15th day following the month the return is submitted

-If you want to continue to use MOSS, you must register for the scheme by the 10th day of the month following your first sale after the UK leaves the EU.
-For example, register by 10 April 2019 if you make a sale between 29 and 31 March.
+If you want to continue to use MOSS, you must register for the scheme by the 10th day of the month following your first sale after Brexit.
+For example, you’ll need to register by 10 December 2019 if the UK leaves the EU on 31 October and you make a sale between 1 and 30 November.

-Non-UK businesses currently using UK VAT MOSS non-Union scheme will need to register for the scheme in an EU member state.
+- register for the non-Union scheme in an EU member state

 Digital services threshold

-When the UK leaves the EU, all supplies of digital services to consumers in EU member states become liable for VAT in the consumer’s member state.
-The £8,818 annual threshold for cross borders sales of digital services to EU consumers will no longer apply.
+After Brexit, all supplies of digital services to consumers in EU member states become liable for VAT in the consumer’s member state.
+The £8,818 annual threshold for cross-border sales of digital services to EU consumers will no longer apply.

 You will have to charge VAT at the rate where your customer is based and declare those sales to the relevant EU member state.